With Office 365, we no longer worry about security, virus and spam issues because these are handled by Microsoft.

 A user logs in from an unexpected subnet.
 A server experiences repeated login attempts from the same IP address.
 An account authenticates from Moscow two hours after logging in from Atlanta.
-If such anomalies go undetected, attackers can eventually seize Command and Control of machines, hop off to more lucrative financial systems, and execute code to create significant data breaches.
+If such anomalies go undetected, attackers can eventually seize command and control of machines, hop off to more lucrative financial systems, and execute code to create significant data breaches.

 In their lighthearted take on a serious topic, Verizon’s “Data Breach Investigation Report” showed server security breaches in decline, but only in relation to the quickly growing device and person categories.
 User/person attacks are rising due to malware and because users are falling prey to phishing.

-Microsoft’s made significant investments in end user security, including rolling out Advanced Threat Protection to all Office 365 E5 subscribers.
+Microsoft has made significant investments in end user security, including rolling out Advanced Threat Protection to all Office 365 E5 subscribers.
 And as of June 2016, another layer of security, called Advanced Security Management, was added to Microsoft Office 365.
 It’s automatically a part of the E5 bundle, or can be purchased a la carte for $3/user/month.

 Advanced Security Management allows you to: